 Ministry in Great Britain is now conducted via Community Services Ministries, a long-standing mission of practical assistance to those in need in the local community.
 Although small and with limited resources to draw upon, CSM undertakes a wide range of work among those in need and seeks to bring knowledge of the love of Jesus Christ to those who are at present outside the reach of the Church.

-In addition, occasional services take place at a number of churches, sometimes in collaboration with other denominations.
+In addition, occasional services take place at a number of churches and other places of worship, sometimes in collaboration with other denominations.